survivejs/react-book/manuscript/08_building_kanban.md

 npm i html-webpack-plugin html-webpack-template --save-dev
 ```

-In order to connect it with out project, we need to tweak the configuration a notch.
+In order to connect it with our project, we need to tweak the configuration a notch.
 While at it, get rid of *build/index.html* as we won't need that anymore.
 The system will generate it for us after this step:

 **webpack.config.js**